zubairashfaque/my-site/_posts/2020-01-16-Tree-Based-Modeling-from-Scratch-(Python).markdown

 ### 1. What is Decision Tree?

 A decision tree is like a flowchart.
 To put it another way, a decision-tree is data-structure consisting of hierarchy of individual units called nodes.
 Each internal node represents a “question” or “prediction” (e.g., whether a coin flip comes up heads or tails).
-There are three kinds of nodes
+There are three kinds of nodes.

   I. Root

   II.
 Internal node

   III.
 Leaf

 The root is parent node or starting of a flowchart, a question-giving rise to two children nodes.
 An internal node having one parent node, question-giving rise to two children nodes.
 Leaf having one parent node with no children node and involving no questions; it is where prediction is made.
 A decision tree is a tree in which each internal node is labeled with an input feature.
 The branch coming from a node labeled with an input feature are labeled with each of the possible values of the output feature or in other words the branch leads to a secondary decision node on a different input feature.
 Each leaf of the tree is labeled with a class or a probability distribution over the classes, telling that the data set has been classified by the tree either into a specific class, or into a particular probability distribution.